 Insulation looses very little R-value after the first five years; therefore, older dry insulation is likely to maintain a significant portion of its original R-value.
 SPRI research has shown that damp insulation can dry to the interior of buildings if there are no barriers between the insulation and the building.
 (Typically, wet roofs on metal decks with no vapor barrier will dry, whereas insulation over concrete decks has no opportunity to dry to the interior.)
 Before re-covering over existing insulation, it is advisable to make core cuts to determine the characteristics of the existing system, primarily to determine if there is a vapor barrier in the system that would prevent drying.
 It is advisable to conduct moisture surveys to determine if wet insulation exists and where it is located.
 Most roofs will not be entirely wet.
 The wet insulation can be removed from areas where the system will not be able to dry, and be replaced with new insulation.
 Again, consult the individual manufacturer regarding specific criteria for reuse and re-cover of existing building products.

-Answer: There are several ways to find a contractor in your area.
-The first is the yellow pages of your telephone directory.
-You can check out the contractor with the Better Business Bureau.
-Many manufacturers have lists of contractors by area of the country.
-You can find the SPRI Member manufacturers lists by going to www.spri.org, clicking on "Our Members" and following the links to their web sites.
+Answer: You can find the SPRI Member manufacturers by referring to the SPRI Member Directory.
+Many manufacturers have information about finding a contractor listed on their website.
 You can also contact the National Roofing Contractors Association at www.nrca.net.
 Clicking on “Find a Contractor” will provide a list of contractors in your area that participate in the national organization.

 Answer: Due to the variety of conditions and circumstances that exist, no guarantee of length of life of any roofing product can be made.
 However, SPRI has represented successful sheet membrane manufacturer’s for over 20 years.
 Quality roof membranes, properly installed and maintained are still performing today.

 Answer: Most suppliers of Modified Bitumen sheet membrane recommend the use of a mechanically attached base sheet over a wood deck.
-Consult the membrane supplier by going to www.spri.org and clicking on "Our Members" and following the links to the individual suppliers of modified bitumen membranes.
+Consult the Modified Bitumen membrane supplier in the SPRI Member Directory for further information.